noodlemctwoodle/pf-azure-sentinel/README.md

 ![pfsense-GeoIP](.images/image1.png)

+Optionally you can also install the [Linux OMS Agent](Linux-OMS-Agent/README.md) to collect performance stats from the log collector.
+This is useful for creating analytics rules that will monitor for disk space alerts and excessive CPU usage.

 ## Credits

 This project is only possible with the work carried out by [a3ilson](https://github.com/pfelk/pfelk) and his pfELK project to parse the pfSense log files.